 Ambika Samarthya-Howard: Let’s shift to the signatories and the people in Common Ground.
 I want to understand the organizations that have signed on to the thing.
 What’s similar about them?
 What are they signatories to?

-Jagdeesh Puppala: This problem cannot be handled by one organization.
+Jagdeesh Puppala: The crisis we are facing on climate change, biodiversity losses, depletion of water table or growing inequalities or rural economic distress, cannot be handled by one organization.
 The 66 organizations realize that together we can.
 Some people come to bring the voice of the local people.
 Some people bring friends on data and technology tools, and algorithms.
 Some people are good at improving the forest produce value chains.
-Others are good at negotiating with the government.
+Others are good at engaging with the government.

 By joining the dots between these people, we can address it at a reasonable scale.
 As Sanjay Purohit says, “What works at scale is what we need to imagine, not just scaling what is working.”